List of Teen Titans (TV series) characters: Terra

+Terra (voiced by Ashley Johnson) is a nomadic girl who can manipulate the earth.
+She is later revealed to be a double agent working for Slade and sacrifices herself to stop him from destroying Jump City.

-In an issue of the Teen Titans comic book following the events of the series' final episode, Geo-Force—Terra's superhero half-brother—makes an appearance in which he reveals that Terra, like he, is a member of the Markovian royal family that fled their home nation after they were both subjected to forced experimentation with a fictitious chemical called Quixium that gave them both earth-manipulating superpowers.
-This issue sheds light on where Terra came from, in addition to the source of her powers.
-Geo-Force is later convinced to allow Terra to live without her superpowers in peace and leaves without ever reuniting with her.
-However, how Terra got out of her stone state, who is currently looking after her, and how she lost her memory currently remains a mystery.
+In the series finale, "Things Change", a girl resembling Terra resurfaces, but tells Beast Boy that she no longer wants anything to do with the Titans.
+In an issue of the Teen Titans comic book following the events of the series' final episode, Geo-Force — Terra's superhero half-brother — makes an appearance in which he reveals that Terra, like he, is a member of the royal family of Markovia who fled their home nation after they were both subjected to forced experimentation that gave them both earth-manipulating superpowers.
+Geo-Force is later convinced to leave Terra alone and leaves without ever reuniting with her.